 Never start or operate your outboard (even momentarily) without water circulating through all the cooling water intake holes in the gearcase to prevent damage to the water pump (running dry) or overheating of the engine.

-1. Lower the outboard to the vertical operating position.
-Make sure all cooling water intake holes are submerged.
+1. Make sure the cooling water intakes are submerged.